Eight Drug Peddlers, Bootleggers Held; Drugs, Liquor Recovered - UrduPoint

 Eight Drug Peddlers, Bootleggers Held; Drugs, Liquor Recovered

+Rawalpindi police in an action against suspected drug peddlers and bootleggers on Tuesday arrested eight accused besides recovering 1760 grams charras, 23 liters liquor and three liquor bottles from their possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Sep, 2022 ) :Rawalpindi police in an action against suspected drug peddlers and bootleggers have arrested eight accused besides recovering 100 liters liquor, four bottles of liquor and over 1500 grams charras from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 20th Sep, 2022 ) :Rawalpindi police in an action against suspected drug peddlers and bootleggers on Tuesday arrested eight accused besides recovering 1760 grams charras, 23 liters liquor and three liquor bottles from their possession.

-A police spokesperson said that Saddar Wah police held a liquor supplier namely Munawar and recovered 90 liters liquor and four bottles of liquor.
+A police spokesperson said that Rawat police held a drug peddler namely Saqib Ali and recovered 1230 grams charras from his possession.

-In other raids, Pirwadhai, Westridge, Jatli, Chakri, Murree and Bani police netted Suleman, Fayyaz, Asad, Tahir Ishaq, Zaman, Yasir and Asif and recovered over 1500 grams charras and 10 liters liquor from their possession.
+Naseerabad, Jatli, New Town, Sadiqabad, Rawat, Kahuta and Pakhwari police held Atlas with 240 grams charras, Mohib ulhusnain with 290 grams charras, Zaka for having five liters liquor, Adeel with three liters liquor, Kamran for possessing 10 liters liquor, Ethesham ul Haq for having 10 liters liquor and Amir on recovery of three bottles of liquor.

 The spokesperson said that separate cases have been registered against all suspects while further investigations are underway.